 Don't overstretch or twist cables or they might break inside (which you may never be able to see).
 Keep the cables straight and within comfortable reach, and if you must fold them up, keep it simple, loose and tidy to ensure their long life.

-NOTE: It is also possible for the cables of some computers to be of a poor quality (i.e. stiff and prone to metal fatigue if bent regularly) such as the original black AC adapter supplied with the Macintosh PowerBook G3 Series computers.
+NOTE: It is also possible for the cables of some computers to be of a poor quality (i.e. stiff and prone to metal fatigue if bent regularly) such as the original black AC adapter supplied with the Macintosh PowerBook G3 Series computers, and even to this day Apple still provides those magnetic AC power adapters where the thinner wire still breaks free from the white brick no matter how well you take care of it (a problem that Apple is willing to do nothing about for the extra profits it and the Apple resellers can make from Mac users coming back again and again to get replacements).
 If the problem repeats, this is a manufacturer's fault and should be replaced free-of-charge irrespective of whether your computer is under warranty or not.

 What about palmtops?

 Want something more portable than a laptop?
 Want to avoid wasting pen and paper in our environmentally-sensitive world?
-Try a palmtop!
+Try a palmtop or tablet!

 Palmtops (or PDAs) was originally designed to replace traditional notepad and pens for business executives.
 Now the palmtops have reached a level of power approaching a 1998 model 416MHz laptop without the bulky keyboard and a very large screen.
 Of course, if you want a bigger screen and a keyboard, there are palmtops capable of doing this if you want.